OlineRanum/FACT_DetectorAnalysisSoftware/README.md

 ### Installation

-The package will in the future be installable and runnable through a GUI, as per early development stages the code is run through the main.py file.
+The package will at a later time be wrapped as an executable, and run through a user interface.

-Exec system to be built
+As of now the program runs in a virtual environment directly through src/main.py.

-#### Installing Virtual Environment (As of now)
+#### Setting up the Virtual Environment
 To set up the virtual environment please run from main dir

-    pipenv install
+    ../LivePlotting$: pipenv install
-    pipenv shell
+    ../LivePlotting$: pipenv shell
-    pip install -r requirements.txt
+    ../LivePlotting$: pip install -r requirements.txt

-### Usage
+#### Usage
-Current usage:

-Run 1:
+Running from main.py:

+    ../LivePlotting$: pipenv shell
-    python3 main.py
+    ../LivePlotting/src$: python3 main.py

-Run 2 in virtual shell (Not yet avilable from github - TODO: Setup a system for installing the virtual environment + packages):

-    source venv/bin/activate
-    python3 src/main.py

 #### Unit Testing
 The unit tests can be run through two mechanisms, either by running the test_file